VaibhavSain/Mouse-Event/README.md

 * `mousemove`
 * `mouseenter`
 * `mouseleave`

-* (You can expand this project to include more like `mousedown`, `mouseup`, etc.)
+> ✨ You can expand this project to include more events like `mousedown`, `mouseup`, or `click` for richer interactivity.

 ---

-## 🙌 Contribution
+## 🙌 Contributing

-Feel free to fork the repo and submit pull requests if you'd like to improve or extend the project!
+Contributions are welcome!
+Feel free to:

+* Fork the repo
+* Create a new branch
+* Make improvements
+* Submit a pull request

 ---

-## 📃 License
+## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE).

 ---